-To the Board of Directors Senesco Technologies, Inc.
+To the Board of Directors of Senesco Technologies, Inc.

-We hereby consent to the incorporation by reference in this Registration Statement of Senesco Technologies, Inc. on Form S-3 our report dated August 10, 2006, except for note 14 as to which the date is October 11, 2006, on the consolidated financial statements of Senesco Technologies, Inc. and Subsidiary as of June 30, 2006 and for each of the three years in the period then ended appearing in the Annual Report on Form 10-K for the year ended June 30, 2006.
-We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We consent to the incorporation by reference in this registration statement on Form S-3 of Senesco Technologies, Inc. of our report dated September 26, 2007, on the consolidated financial statements of Senesco Technologies, Inc. and Subsidiary as of June 30, 2007 and 2006 and for each of the three years in the period ended June 30, 2007 and the cumulative amounts from July 1, 1998 (date of inception) to June 30, 2007, which appear in the June 30, 2007, Annual Report on Forms 10-K and 10-K/A (Amendment No. 1) of Senesco Technologies, Inc. We also consent to the reference to our firm under the heading "Experts" in the registration statement.

-/s/ Goldstein Golub Kessler LLP
+/s/ GOLDSTEIN GOLUB KESSLER LLP

-GOLDSTEIN GOLUB KESSLER LLP New York, New York
+New York, New York